 Start Date: September 2021

 Credits: 240 ECTS

 Price: From 11.900 € per year.
 Contact us for payment facilities and special conditions.

-This course shapes designers capable of developing projects of a social, strategic and technological nature in a wide variety of sectors: furniture, lighting, consumer electronics, packaging, personal accessories, utensils, household appliances, wearables, etc.
+This course, taught in Spanish, shapes designers capable of developing projects of a social, strategic and technological nature in a wide variety of sectors: furniture, lighting, consumer electronics, packaging, personal accessories, utensils, household appliances, wearables, etc.